 If you refuse to participate in the Grail War when you're taken to the church for the first time, Ilya proceeds to brutalize Shirou and torture him without killing him.

 Shirou is not the only Fourth Grail War orphan.
 The other children were taken in by the church and used by Kotomine for powering his associate Gilgamesh in mana.
-Not for making him stay in this world, he has already a body, just in mana.
+Not for making him stay in this world, he already has a body, just in mana.
 They are stuck in a grave, their bodies and souls being slowly dissolved.
 And yes, they are fully aware.
 They'd be screaming except their vocal chords have mostly rotted away.

-Bad Guys Do The Dirty Work: Ilya and Berserker conveniently kill Shinji after his Servant is defeated by Saber, saving Shirou from the moral quandary presented by having to deal with a totally defenseless person who crossed the Moral Event Horizon right in front of him previously.
+Bad Guys Do the Dirty Work: Ilya and Berserker conveniently kill Shinji after his Servant is defeated by Saber, saving Shirou from the moral quandary presented by having to deal with a totally defenseless person who crossed the Moral Event Horizon right in front of him previously.

 Bittersweet Ending: Shirou Did Not Get the Girl but decides that life goes on.
 Ilyasviel survives, but probably won't live more than a few years (at best) due to her being a homunculus.
 And although the Distant Finale in the PS2 version has Shirou and Saber reuniting, it's also made very clear that, not only are they both dead, but Saber and Shirou were separated for a very long time.